 To public health and medical professionals, summer is often known as “trauma season” because unintentional deaths and serious injuries among children increase dramatically during these months.

 Since learning how to avoid accidents can prevent many of these injuries, our summer safety campaign serves to share tips related to playground, swimming, boating, lawn mower and fire safety.
-Children’s educational activity books are also available to help families learn how to keep children safe during the summer.

 Every year, emergency departments treat more than 200,000 children ages 14 and younger for playground-related injuries.